garywei944/garywei944/README.md

 |    Researcher    |  Engineer  |      Gamer       |       Hacker        |

 Hi GitHub!
 I'm **Gary**.
 I also go by the name ***ariseus*** online.
-I'm an incoming master student at Cornell University.
+I'm a master student at Cornell University in Computer Science.
 I was working at [UMass BioNLP lab](https://bio-nlp.org/) on practical medical NLP projects.
-I will continue to research in Machine Learning in graduate school.
+I continue to research in Machine Learning in graduate school.

 I always depict myself as a combination of scientist and engineer.
-I study in General Computer Science and Computational and Applied Mathematics as an undergraduate.
+I studied in General Computer Science and Computational and Applied Mathematics as an undergraduate.
 I do project in Machine Learning, Full Stack websites, Serverless websites, Game programming, etc.